 They are also the safest option to use and very easy to clean.
 The downsides are that your food is not going to be as crispy as it would be with traditional frying.
 Also, these machines are on the more expensive side.

 Always read the instructions on your fryer thoroughly.
 And never overfill the oil.
-Although you don’t want to underfill your oil, it is still a preferred problem to your oil boiling over.
+Although you don't want to underfill your oil, it is still a preferred problem for your oil boiling over.

 Consider the sizes of the foods you intend to fry.
 If you are only feeding yourself and maybe a few other people, then a standard electric or air fryer might be ideal.
 But if you are planning to throw big fried food dinner parties, then you will want a hefty propane fryer.
 Otherwise, you’ll have to deal with spending a lot of time cooking up food in a smaller appliance.